 As someone who is non-technical and can’t dig deep into the nitty gritty it’s important for me to see that the smartest people in the room approve a product.

 Of course KeepKey is open source and everyone who wishes to can read the code, but I don’t really know how to read open source code and I doubt that many people have actually gone through it.
 So at the moment I will be waiting to see how the community reacts to the company before transferring my Bitcoins to KeepKey’s wallet.

 The guys at KeepKey did a great job with creating a beautifully designed, user-friendly Bitcoin hardware wallet.
-If you don’t mind the price tag, this is a cool product to own (Update – Keepkey’s price is now the same as TREZOR’s).
+If you don’t mind the size of the product, this is a cool product to own.
 Personally, I’m going to wait a while longer until I start transferring my Bitcoins to KeepKey but this has nothing to do with the product itself, it’s more of a reputation thing.

 If you already own a KeepKey or any other hardware wallet, I’d love to hear your experience with it or answer any questions you have in the comment section below.